 The fair value hierarchy is broken down into three levels based on the source of inputs.
 In general, fair values determined by Level 1 inputs utilize quoted prices (unadjusted) in active markets for identical assets or liabilities that the Company has the ability to access.
 We classify cash, cash equivalents, and marketable securities balances as a Level 1 asset.
-Fair values determined by Level 2 inputs are based on quoted prices for similar assets or liabilities in markets that are not active and models for which all significant inputs are observable or can be corroborated, either directly or indirectly by observable market data.
+Fair values determined by Level 2 inputs are based on quoted prices for similar assets or liabilities in active markets, quoted prices for identical or similar assets or liabilities in markets that are not active and models for which all significant inputs are observable or can be corroborated, either directly or indirectly by observable market data.
 Level 3 inputs are unobservable inputs for the asset or liability, and include situations where there is little, if any, market activity for the asset or liability.
 These include certain pricing models, discounted cash flow methodologies and similar techniques that use significant unobservable inputs.
 As of June 30, 2009, we did not have any financial assets or liabilities classified as Level 2 or 3.